Scoliosis Care for Teens and Adults in Malaysia

 After obtaining the correct X-rays, detailed evaluations are conducted using:

-These advanced evaluation techniques allow for precise diagnosis and customized scoliosis management plans.
+These modern evaluation techniques allow for precise diagnosis and customized scoliosis management plans.

 When Should Scoliosis Care Begin?